Guayas River

-The Guayas River also called Rio Guayas is a major river in western Ecuador.
-It gives name to Guayas Province and is the most important river in South America that does not flow into the Atlantic Ocean or any of its marginal seas.
+The Guayas River (Rio Guayas) is a major river in western Ecuador.
+It gives its name to the Guayas Province of Ecuador.
 Its total length, including the Daule River, is 389 km (241 mi).
-The Guayas River's drainage basin is 34,500 sq.km (13,320 sq.mi) and it has an average discharge of 70,000 cu ft/s (1,982 m3/s).
-It is the national river of Ecuador and is present on the Coat of Arms.
+The Guayas River's drainage basin is 34,500 km2 (13,320 sq.mi) and it has an average discharge of 70,000 cu ft/s (1,982 m3/s).
+It is the national river of Ecuador and is present on the coat of arms of Ecuador.

 Geography

 Course

-The Guayas River has one of its sources in the Andes and the Chimborazo (volcano), Ecuador's highest volcano.
+The Guayas River has one of its sources in the Andes Mountains and Chimborazo, Ecuador's highest volcano.
 The coat of arms of Ecuador shows an image of the river descending from the mountain.
-Guayas is the name of the lower part of the river, which starts at the confluence of the Daule River from the west and the Babahoyo River from the east, between the cities of Guayaquil and Durán, in Guayas province.
+Guayas is the name of the lower part of the river, which starts at the confluence of the Daule River from the west and the Babahoyo River from the east, between the cities of Guayaquil and Durán, in Guayas Province.
 The Guayas River then flows around Santay Island, and becomes one current again.
-From the confluence to the delta 60 kilometers away, it borders Guayaquil (canton) and Durán cantons, and Guayaquil and Naranjal cantons, just before the delta.
+From the confluence to the delta 60 kilometers away, it borders Guayaquil Canton and Durán Canton, and Guayaquil Canton and Naranjal Canton, just before the delta.